-- 7.1 The mandatory conditions attached to all premises licences are referred to in Appendix 10.
-The Board expects premises licence holders to ensure that sufficient arrangements are put in place to ensure adherence to the Mandatory Conditions, and, in relation to premises operating later hours beyond 1.00am, the Late Night Conditions set out in the schedule to the Licensing Conditions (Late Opening Premises) (Scotland) Regulations 2007 (also referred to in Appendix 10). - 7.2 Where relevant representations are made, the Board will make an objective judgement as to whether other conditions may need to be attached to a licence to secure achievement of the licensing objectives.
-Any such conditions will be consistent with section 27 of the Act.
-Any conditions arising as a result of representations will primarily focus on the impact of the activities taking place at the licensed premises, on those attending the premises and members of the public living, working or engaged in normal activity in the vicinity of the premises, and will cover matters that are within the control of the licenceholder.
+7.1 The mandatory conditions attached to all premises licences are referred to in Appendix 10.
+The Board expects premises licence holders to ensure that sufficient arrangements are put in place to ensure adherence to the Mandatory Conditions, and, in relation to premises operating later hours beyond 1.00am, the Late Night Conditions set out in the schedule to the Licensing Conditions (Late Opening Premises) (Scotland) Regulations 2007 (also referred to in Appendix 10).